-For these reasons, the Committee decided at its April, 2004 drafting committee meeting that a registration procedure was not an appropriate means for recognition of foreign country judgments.
-This Draft thus deletes the provisions of the April Draft dealing with a registration procedure.
+For these reasons, the Committee decided at its April 2004 drafting committee meeting that a registration procedure was not an appropriate means for recognition of foreign country judgments.
+This section thus provides that the only way in which the issue of recognition may be raised under the Act is in a court proceeding.